techidaily/site-instagram-clips/source/_posts/new-in-2024-8-best-instagram-scheduler-for-android-and-iphone.md

  For instance, some of the 3rd party Instagram scheduling tool may not allow you to tag location or user while posting photos.
 Video posting may not be allowed with Instagram scheduling tool.
 So, reviewing the pros and cons of the Instagram scheduler is a must prior to using it.

-## Part 2: Best Instagram Scheduler for Android

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aa6vSdt1elM?si=qPhmO-hoWVIPBnnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/td3ojuzhloY?si=N_maQNiJWrJp7XZl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: Best Instagram Scheduler for Android

 ### 1. [Buffer](https://play.google.com/store/apps/details?id=org.buffer.android&hl=en)